 Specialists in Plastic Surgery

-If you’re considering plastic surgery, the medical specialists at LewisGale can provide information, advice and a full range of plastic, reconstructive and cosmetic surgical treatment options.
+If you’re considering plastic surgery, the plastic surgeons at LewisGale can provide information, advice and a full range of plastic, reconstructive and cosmetic surgical treatment options

 Plastic surgery refers to any surgery that reshapes or repairs body structures.

 Reconstructive surgery is a type of plastic surgery that repairs deformities resulting from accidents, disease or birth defects.
 This type of surgery is intended to improve movement and minimize disfigurement.